brycejohnston/sentinel2-search-api/README.md

 # Sentinel-2 MGRS Tile Search API

 Simple Ruby on Rails based API to query Sentinel-2 data by MGRS on AWS.
-Data imported from AWS with the [sentinel2_aws gem](https://github.com/satgateway/sentinel2_aws).
+Data imported daily from AWS with the [sentinel2_aws gem](https://github.com/satgateway/sentinel2_aws).

 Live version is deployed at https://sentinel2.satgateway.com